jbryois/DogPredict/README.md

 The app achieves an 89.5% accuracy on a validation set consisting of 20% of the data.

-The original data can be downloaded [here](http://vision.stanford.edu/aditya86/ImageNetDogs/)
+The training data can be downloaded [here](http://vision.stanford.edu/aditya86/ImageNetDogs/)

-This app will be deployed on [shinyapps.io](https://www.shinyapps.io) when it allows the usage of python3.

 ![](www/app_gif.gif)